 - Parents already have adopted from Korea.

-- Both spouses must have a body mass index (BMI) under 30%.
+- Weight — Both spouses must have a body mass index (BMI) under 30%.

-- There is no gender preference and more boys are placed each year than girls.
+- Gender Preference — There is no gender preference, and more boys are placed each year than girls.

 We can provide adoption placement services in all states.
-New Beginnings will do the home study and adoption services for families that live in the states that we are licensed: New York, New Jersey, Pennsylvania and Florida.
+New Beginnings will do the home study and adoption services for families that live in the states that we are licensed: New York, New Jersey, Pennsylvania, and Florida.
 For families in other states, we will help you find a licensed home study agency in your state.
-If another ESWS agency is located in your state of residence, we would suggest you consider using them for the home study and placement services. .
+If another ESWS agency is in your state of residence, we would suggest you consider using them for the home study and placement services.

-Is Korean Adoption Right For You?
+Is it Right for You?